marcuswangweihow/FBDD/Frag_to_lead/Docking/Readme.md

 This folder contains the preliminary data and results for the docking part of the FBDD workflow.

+The docking pipeline is structured into modular components.
+The execution layer (docking_pipeline_step_4.py) serves as the pipeline driver that orchestrates ensemble docking across multiple receptor conformations derived from the upstream aLMMD simulation workflow, together with cavity-specific grid definitions.
+Core docking functionality is encapsulated in modular functions (see run_vina_docking), enabling reproducibility, scalability, and systematic ligand screening across structurally diverse receptor states.

 # Docking Pipeline Overview

 1. **Representative Receptor Snapshot Selection (from aLMMD pipeline)**